This post is in partnership with Newell Brands, makers of Ball® Fresh Preserving Products. All thoughts and words are my own.

-The pint jars are perfect for water (we sometimes even freeze them for frosty pints of beer), while quarts full of iced tea are a staple in the summer.
-Mason jars are great for warm drinks, too, if you gravitate more toward the likes of coffee and tea.
+The pint jars are perfect for water (we sometimes even freeze them for frosty pints of beer), while quarts full of fresh strawberry lemonade or watermelon lime agua fresca are a staple in the summer.
+Mason jars are great for warm drinks, too, if you gravitate more toward the likes of coffee, tea, mulled wine, or mulled cider.

 (I should add a disclaimer here that Newell Brands doesn’t recommend putting piping hot beverages in their Ball® Canning Jars, so wait for yours to cool off a bit before serving.
 You can also lessen the chances of thermal shock by swirling some hot tap water in your jars to warm them up first.)

 To buffer hands from the heat, I have a few sets of woolly koozies that wrap around my jars—just like those paper sleeves you find at coffeeshops, only the koozies are reusable and much, much cuter.

 What seals the deal even more is how easy they are to DIY.
 No knitting or crocheting experience necessary, not even a sewing machine… all you need are wool socks, scissors, and needle and thread.
 (You’ll find the full tutorial below!)

 Ball® Canning Jar koozies are great gifts because of their crafty and practical nature, not to mention how inexpensive they are to make.